Damalcheruvu

-Damalacheruvu is a town in the Tirupati district of the southern Indian state of Andhra Pradesh.
+Damalacheruvu is a town in Pakala mandal, Tirupati district of Andhra Pradesh in India. is located near Tirupati City.

 Geography

 The town is surrounded by mountains in north and east boundaries and is well connected with roadways and railways.
 It is famous for its mangoes.

 History

 The district was the location of a battle between the Maratha Empire and the Nawab of the Carnatic who was slain in battle.

 Notable people

 It is the birthplace of Telugu short story writer, Madhurantakam Rajaram, who contributed to Telugu literature for more than four decades.

 It is the birthplace of Mahasamudram Bhaskar IPS (kondepalli village) who was the D.G.P. of Andrapradesh (with Telangana) 2011.